Workflows Reference

 Phases

-1. Code Review β€” invoke the Code Review Skill against specified files
+1. Code Review β€” invoke the Code Review Skill against specified files 1.5.
+Cross-Boundary Review β€” check integration seams that live between components, not inside any single file

 2. Automated Verification β€” full lint/test/build validation